nxp-auto-goldvip/gvip/can-gw/README.rst

    a) Parameter description:

       - | ``-t`` CAN transmit interface -use the values as per CAN-GW configuration.
 For the default CAN-GW configuration provided in GoldVIP, use the values as indicated for each flow(e.g. slow path, fast path, ...) in below sub-chapters
       - | ``-r`` CAN receive interface -use the values as per CAN-GW configuration.
 For the default CAN-GW configuration provided in GoldVIP, use the values as indicated for each flow(e.g. slow path, fast path, ...) in below sub-chapters
       - | ``-i`` id of transmit CAN frame -use the values as per CAN-GW configuration.
 For the default CAN-GW configuration provided in GoldVIP, use the values as indicated for each flow(e.g. slow path, fast path, ...) in below sub-chapters
       - | ``-o`` id of receive CAN frame -use the values as per CAN-GW configuration.
 For the default CAN-GW configuration provided in GoldVIP, use the values as indicated for each flow(e.g. slow path, fast path, ...) in below sub-chapters
       - | ``-s`` CAN frame data size in bytes
       - | ``-g`` frame gap in milliseconds between two consecutive generated CAN frames, use any integer >= 0
       - | ``-l`` the length of the CAN frames generation session in seconds, use any integer > 1

    b) For slow route:

       - Use the following arguments combinations which match the GoldVIP default configuration for CAN-GW

        | -t can0 -r can1 -i 0 -o 4
        | -t can1 -r can0 -i 2 -o 3

        ex: ``./canperf.sh -t can0 -r can1 -i 0 -o 4 -s 8 -g 10 -l 10``

+      - Optionally, one can use the default script provided in the can-gw directory: can-slow-path.sh

+        ex: ``./can-slow-path.sh``

    c) For fast route:

       - Use the following arguments combinations which match the GoldVIP default configuration for CAN-GW

        | -t can0 -r can1 -i 245 -o 245
        | -t can1 -r can0 -i 246 -o 246

        ex: ``./canperf.sh -s 64 -g 10 -i 245 -o 245 -t can0 -r can1 -l 10``

+      - Optionally, one can use the default script provided in the can-gw directory: can-fast-path.sh

+        ex: ``./can-fast-path.sh``

    d) For can to ethernet route:

       - Use the following arguments combinations which match the GoldVIP default configuration for CAN-GW

        | -t can0 -r can1 -i 228 -o 228
        | -t can1 -r can0 -i 229 -o 229

        ex: ``./canperf.sh -s 64 -g 10 -i 228 -o 228 -t can0 -r can1 -l 10``

+      - Optionally, one can use the default script provided in the can-gw directory: can-to-eth.sh

+        ex: ``./can-to-eth.sh``

    Note: Please run ``./canperf.sh -h`` to see all the available options.

 Patching the EB AutoCore OS
 ---------------------------